dvmonroe/release-notes/README.md

 * One clear commit per feature, bug or miscellaneous addition to the codebase
 * Commits in one logical time manner

 By default configuration, Release::Notes ignores merges.
-Along with rebasing, Release::Notes relies only on the commit message.
-Thus, it's important to craft concise and meaningful commit messages with longer bodies as needed for larger feature additions or bug fixes.
+Along with rebasing, by deafult, Release::Notes relies only on the message of a commit.
+Therefore, it's important to craft concise and meaningful commit messages with longer bodies as needed for larger feature additions or bug fixes.

 For more information about a rebase workflow or crafting solid commit messages